Cavernous Sinus Thrombosis

 Thrombosis of the lateral sinus (related to mastoiditis) and thrombosis of the superior sagittal sinus (related to bacterial meningitis) occur but are rarer than CST.

 Initial symptoms are progressively severe headache or facial pain, usually unilateral and localized to retro-orbital and frontal regions.
 High fever is common.
-Later, ophthalmoplegia (initially the 6th cranial nerve, lateral gaze), proptosis, and eyelid edema develop and often become bilateral.
+Later, ophthalmoplegia (typically the 6th cranial nerve in the initial stage), proptosis, and eyelid edema develop and often become bilateral.
 Facial sensation may be diminished or absent.
 Decreased level of consciousness, confusion, seizures, and focal neurologic deficits are signs of CNS spread.
 Patients may also have anisocoria or mydriasis (3rd cranial nerve dysfunction), papilledema, and vision loss.

 CST is often misdiagnosed because it is rare.
 It should be considered in patients who have signs consistent with orbital cellulitis.
 Features that distinguish CST from orbital cellulitis include cranial nerve dysfunction, bilateral eye involvement, and mental status changes.

 Diagnosis is based on neuroimaging.
 MRI is the better study, but CT is also helpful.
-Useful adjunct testing may include blood cultures and lumbar puncture (see Lumbar puncture (spinal tap)).
+Useful adjunct testing may include blood cultures and lumbar puncture.

 In cases with underlying sphenoid sinusitis, surgical sinus drainage is indicated, especially if there is no clinical response to antibiotics within 24 h.